Muskan-R-S/Gemma_RecSys/README.md

 # Gemma_RecSys
 A Large Language Model based Recommendation System.

-Solves a user rating prediction task.
+Significant efforts have been made towards combining traditional, hybrid recommendations with large language models.
+Recent large language models have demonstrated enhanced reasoning and logical abilities.
+Hence, it becomes increasingly relevant to investigate their effectiveness in recommendation tasks.
+So we can produce quality recommendations with just large language models (LLMs) and no additional complex models.
+In this project, we aim to evaluate light-weight LLM on a recommendation task.
+This is an explicit feedback based recommendation problem.

+The aim here is to fine-tune the LLM on predicting movie rating for users.

 ## Model Used
 Gemma 2B instruction-tuned model ([Gemma Kaggle Model Card](https://www.kaggle.com/models/google/gemma-2/tfLite/gemma2-2b-it-gpu-int8))